boclifton-MSFT/DeleteAllGithubRepoArtifacts/README.md

 2. Download the .exe file from the repo
 3. Run the .exe file from a Terminal window with arguments in this order:
     - Personal Access Token
-    - Github User Name (not email address)
+    - Github User Name (not email address, mine is boclifton-MSFT)
     - (optional) the name of a single repo to delete artifacts from
 4. ???
 5. Profit!